josephofiowa/frenchedhack-education/readme.md

 ## Workshops

-There will be one workshop today on "Creating Your Own Personal Site with Bootstrap" at 3:30/4:00 (depending on how the day goes).
-This workshop assumes you have zero background in web development.
-(How introductory?
-We will even begin with creating [assuring] Github accounts [exist] for both.)
+There will be one workshop today on "Webscraping" at 3:30.
+This workshop will be accessible even if you have no background in webscraping.
+The materials are available [here](https://github.com/josephofiowa/getting-data).

 ## Communication